Bratz: Bratz Rock

-Bratz Makin' The Band

-On 24 January 2011, MGA hired Morgan Mendieta to create a teaser for an upcoming Bratz reality series.
-He leaked a rough cut of the teaser on his blog.
-The show, titled Bratz Makin' the Band, is an online talent competition reality show, in which Bratz fans will form bands and compete via the Bratz YouTube channel.
-The final five bands will be flown to Hollywood, California, where they will be followed and interviewed by reporters.
-The winners will receive various prizes, including electric guitars.
-The leaked teaser also confirmed the release of a Bratz DVD due out in fall 2011, also titled Bratz Makin' The Band.

 Bratz (web series)

 In August 2015, a stop-motion web series premiered on YouTube.
 MGA confirmed there would be 10 episodes for the first season, which would turn out to be the only season.
 All 10 episodes were compiled into a 25-minute video titled Bratz: Friends Forever on Netflix.
 The web series was seen on American TV on Kabillion.

 Talking Bratz (web series)

 In May 2021, Bratz announced via Twitter that a web series titled "Talking Bratz" would air exclusively on its TikTok.
-In a similar CGI-style animation to the original TV series which aired between 2005 and 2008, the series consisted of various Bratz characters being interviewed in a talk-show like studio.
-The series saw the return of two of the TV series cast in Olivia Hack and Ogie Banks.
+In a similar CGI-style animation to the original TV series which aired between 2005 and 2008, the series consisted of several Bratz characters being interviewed in a talk-show like studio.
+The series saw the return of two of the TV series' cast in Olivia Hack (Cloe) and Ogie Banks (Dylan).

+Alwayz Bratz (web series)

+On August 31, 2023, Bratz announced on its TikTok that it is going to weekly air a two-minute miniseries on there titled "Alwayz Bratz".
+It started on September 15, 2023. and ended on December 9, 2023 with 13 episodes.
+In a CGI-style animation different from Talking Bratz, the series focuses on the main characters, who are young adults in their 20s, pursuing a TV pitch to get their show on streaming services.
+Meanwhile, Cloe is persuading her friends to start dating and set two of them up on a dating app without their consent.
+In an Instagram post on January 30, 2025, Bratz announced a second season of their continuous Alwayz Bratz miniseries since 2023, and the season premiered on February 7, 2025.